andygeorge/injection/README.md

 # Injection

-Injection is a simple Python3 utility that consumes and processes [Ignition](https://coreos.github.io/ignition/) configs and writes out directories, files, and systemd units (and optionally enables/starts them!) on an **already-running Linux host**, differing from Ignition, which is only intended to configure immutable Fedora/RedHat CoreOS hosts on first boot.
+Injection is a simple utility that consumes and processes [Ignition](https://coreos.github.io/ignition/) configs and writes out directories, files, and systemd units (and enables/disables them!) on an **already-running Linux host**, differing from Ignition, which is only intended to configure immutable Fedora/RedHat CoreOS hosts on first boot.

 In conjunction with [Butane](https://coreos.github.io/butane/), this allows you to build human-readable configuration files that can be used to easily (re)configure existing hosts.

 ## Prerequisites

-- Python 3
+- Linux/macOS
 - [Butane](https://coreos.github.io/butane/getting-started/#getting-butane), if you're planning on using Butane to generate Ignition configs (recommended)

 ## Installation